 ...co-founder David Booth (who has the University of Chicago Booth School of Business named after him) said in a recent interview.

-“A little bit of judgment can make a difference.”
+“A little bit of judgement can make a difference.”

-This is because DFA remains all but unknown to the general public, since its funds are available exclusively through financial advisers or to big institutions.
+This is because DFA remains all but unknown to the general public, since its funds are available exclusively through select financial planner or to big institutions.

 Nevertheless, it’s the 6th largest manager in the world.

 “It designs its own indexes, often of small-capitalisation stocks, then waits—for weeks, if necessary—until an eager seller is willing to unload shares at below the prevailing asking price in the market.

 Such tactics can minimise (and in some cases) even erase transaction costs, providing a small but meaningful boost to returns.